 - In another saucepan, melt jaggery in little water.
 Cool completely.

-- Blend the coconut with water well.
+- Blend the coconut with 2 cups water well.
 Strain to remove the coconut milk.
+Add the remaining water to the peeled coconut and blend again.
+Strain as much as you can and discard the coconut.

-- Add the milk, jaggery and chopped shallots and mix well to combine.
+- Add the milk, jaggery, cardamom and chopped shallots and mix well to combine.
 Add more water if too thick.

 - Serve in the same plate in which your biriyani is eaten and devour with pappadams!!! 🙂